 What’s New?

-1. A new sub-section (5) has been added to Section 20 of the Act.
-This change allows for the registration of property transactions in unauthorized colonies without needing a No Objection Certificate (NOC) from development authorities or local bodies.
+- A new sub-section (5) has been proposed to Section 20 of the Act.
+This change will allow for the registration of property transactions in unauthorized colonies without needing a No Objection Certificate (NOC) from development authorities or local bodies.

 Who Benefits?

-1. Property owners with plots up to 500 square yards in unauthorized colonies who have executed agreements or documents by July 31, 2024, will be able to register their property more easily.
+- Property owners with plots up to 500 square yards in unauthorized colonies who have executed agreements or documents by July 31, 2024, will be able to register their property more easily as per the proposal.

 Process Changes:

-1. The previous regulatory framework made it challenging for small plot holders to obtain necessary documentation for property transactions, such as sale deeds and electricity connections.
-The new provisions aim to reduce bureaucratic hurdles and facilitate smoother property registration processes.
+- The previous regulatory framework made it challenging for small plot holders to obtain necessary documentation for property transactions, such as sale deeds and electricity connections.
+The new provisions proposed aim to reduce bureaucratic hurdles and facilitate smoother property registration processes.

-1. Section 36(1) of the Act is amended to impose harsher penalties for non-compliance.
+- Section 36(1) of the Act is proposed to be amended to impose harsher penalties for non-compliance.
 Failure to adhere to Section 5 will now result in imprisonment ranging from 5 to 10 years and fines between 25 lakhs to 5 crores.

 Impact on Developers and Promoters: